A Word of Warning to Young and Sensitive Readers:

 He made such a pitiful picture that, although cyclopes were renowned for their seeming inability to feel compassion for anything which could be considered viable prey, this one lowered his spear with a gesture of confusion and appeared very uncomfortable.

-“Go,” he said to Nib with a shrug, “Take li’l dragg’n away too.
+“Go,” he said to Nib with a shrug, “Take li’l dragg’n with you.
 He too salty from boohoo’ing to eat now, anyway.”

 “Wait here,” she said to Horus before running back to where the young cyclops still stood watching them.
 But Horus was too sad and stunned to pay any attention to her.